-Without doubt, the greatest promise in the Bible pertaining to endtime harvest is that of Joel 2:28-32 which was also chosen by Peter on the day of Pentecost.
+Without doubt, the greatest promise in the Bible pertaining to end-time harvest is that of Joel 2:28-32, which Peter quoted on the Day of Pentecost.

-"And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh:" (Acts 2:17)
+"And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh" (Acts 2:17).

-All limits of race and nationality are removed by
+This promise removes all limits of race and nationality.

-this promise.
 The only limits to this promise are to those who do not believe it.